 Our Family Farms sent a survey to all State Representative and Senate candidates in Oregon, as well as all candidates for Jackson and Josephine County Commissioner positions to see where they stood on issues that we care about.
 Here's what we asked them:

-All responses are published below verbatim, and are listed alphabetically within each position or district.
+All responses received are published verbatim below.
 This information should not be construed as an endorsement for any candidate.

 If you don't see a response from your local candidate, contact them and find out where they stand.
 Check your ballot for a full list of candidates in your district.

 Thank you for your time and support of these important issues that impact all of us!

 Our Family Farms